Market Volatility

 - Income Reliability Concerns: Volatile markets can create uncertainty regarding future retirement income, potentially forcing unwanted lifestyle adjustments.

-- Shortened Recovery Time: Limited recovery periods before or during retirement heighten the importance of a balanced and diversified financial plan.
+- Shortened Recovery Time: Limited recovery periods before or during retirement may heighten the importance of a balanced and diversified financial plan.

 Understanding Historical Market Cycles, May Help Manage Volatility Concerns: